10 Best Day Trips from Reykjavik

 Some of these tours offer pick-up from your accommodation, although you may also have to go to a meeting point.
 During the 7-hour tour you will travel in a minibus with your expert guide through different areas of the Golden Circle.

-This 300-kilometre route has some of Iceland's most breathtaking views, places full of charm and natural beauty.
+This 300-kilometre route has some of the most breathtaking views in Iceland, places full of charm and natural beauty.

 With this type of tour you will be able to see the first and original geyser, called Geysir, after which the others were named.
-It is located in the area of Haukadalur, a place of great geothermal wealth, everything here will seem to be boiling.
-Visiting the great Geysir from Reykjavík is one of the most popular excursions for travellers.
+This is located in the area of Haukadalur, a place of great geothermal wealth, everything here will seem to be boiling.
+Visiting the great Geysir from Reykjavik is one of the most popular excursions for travellers.

 Useful information: